YannisVanAchter/INFOB237-Project/Roi-des-bleu/ANSWER.md

 ## Understanding the current repository and its files

-[Mains.java](./Main.java) is the file with naïve solution.
+[Naive.java](./Naive.java) is the file with naive solution.
 It is the first version of the project.
 It is not used anymore.

-[Main.java](./Main.java) is the file with the final solution.
+[Dynamique.java](./Dynamique.java) is the file with the final solution.
 It is the final version of the project.

-In the both files, you will find the JML specification
+In both files, you will find the JML specification.

 <br />